Clone trooper: Marshal Commander Bly

 Marshal Commander Bly, CC-5052, leads the 327th Star Corps under the command of Jedi General Aayla Secura.
 He first appears in Episode III: Revenge of the Sith, in which he and his men carry out Order 66 and shoot Aayla in the back, killing her.
 He later appears in season one of The Clone Wars television series alongside Aayla.
 Bly is distinguished by his close-shaved hair and yellow rectangular tattoos on his cheeks.
-His armor bears yellow markings, and he wears a brown pauldron on his left shoulder, a kilt-like kama, and binocular attachments on his helmets.
+His armor bears yellow markings, and he wears a brown pauldron on his left shoulder, a kilt-like kama, and binocular attachments on his helmet.
 He is known as a dependable soldier who greatly values the success of the mission, and he has a "close working relationship" with Aayla and respects her dedication to achieving her objectives.

 41st Elite Corps

-The 41st Elite Corps is a division of the Grand Army of the Republic, led by Jedi General Luminara Unduli and her subordinate, Clone Marshal Commander Gree, during the Clone Wars between the Galactic Republic and the Confederacy of Independent Systems.
+The 41st Elite Corps is a division of the Grand Army of the Republic, led by Jedi General Luminara Unduli and her subordinate, Clone Commander Gree, during the Clone Wars between the Galactic Republic and the Confederacy of Independent Systems.

 Roughly the size of the division consisting of nine thousand two hundred and sixteen clone troopers, the 41st earned its name being recognized as not only the best division within the ninth assault Corps but also within the entire Third Army; the army intended to be a reserve unit for all mid rim operations.
 The 41st Elite specialized in missions upon alien planets within hostile and grueling terrain.
 The Legion would often serve as alien recruitment and counter insurgency against the separatists as a byproduct of their deployment locations.